How do Alcoholic Mothers Affect Their Daughters?

 Many support groups offer an opportunity for daughters of alcoholics to interact with their peers and get guidance from addiction and family therapy experts.
 For example:

-Al-Anon is a 12-step program founded by the people who founded Alcoholics Anonymous.
-It exists to help those with an alcoholic loved one who want to set healthy boundaries, no longer enable their loved one’s addiction, and want to prioritize their well-being.
+- Al-Anon: A 12-step program that helps those with an alcoholic loved one who want to set healthy boundaries and want to prioritize their well-being.

 - Individual therapy